Extreme E: 2021 season

 The first season began with the Desert X-Prix in Saudi Arabia in April 2021 and ended in December in the United Kingdom.
 Nine teams were competing over five rounds.
 Because of the COVID-19 pandemic the calendar had to be modified during the season with two European rounds replacing the two planned events in South America.
 Rosberg X Racing with drivers Molly Taylor and Johan Kristoffersson emerged as the first Extreme E champions.

 2022 season

 The second season started in February 2022, again in Saudi Arabia.
 McLaren joined the series as a new team.
 The season ended in November 2022 in Uruguay.
+The second season was won by Team X44 with drivers Cristina Gutiérrez and Sébastien Loeb.